Soko101/Multi-Step-Form/README.md

 CSS (style.css):

-The CSS file defines the styling for your multi-step form and its components.
+The CSS file defines the styling for my multi-step form and its components.
 It includes styling for form elements, buttons, layout, backgrounds, fonts, and the progress bar.
 It controls the positioning of form sections to make them visible or hidden based on user interactions.